Using rocprofv3#

 rocprofv3 --kernel-trace -- <application_path>

-The above command generates a kernel_trace.csv file prefixed with the process ID.
+The preceding command generates a kernel_trace.csv file prefixed with the process ID.

 $ cat 199_kernel_trace.csv